Garbers helps Cal run past North Texas 23-17

 YELLOW ON THE GREEN

 North Texas couldn’t get out of its own way in the first quarter.
 The Mean Green were called for two personal fouls on the opening drive, then had a key facemask penalty later that sustained another Cal scoring drive.
+“Especially against a team like Cal, it’s hard to overcome the miscues that we had,” Littrell said.

 THE TAKEAWAY